How Am I Going To Do This?

 Are You Being Realistic?

 Remember to be realistic when searching.
-If you hate food service then don’t seek out a job in places like McDonalds or Subway.
-Another thing to consider is that most work camping jobs whether it be in a campground or local area are not going to be high paying jobs.
-Having your own business could potentially give you a shot at making a lot more money then work camping.
+If you hate food service then don’t seek out a job in places like McDonald’s or Subway.
+Another thing to consider is that most work camping jobs whether it be in a campground or local area are not going to be high-paying jobs.
+Having your own business could potentially give you a shot at making a lot more money than work camping.
 Just remember though if you are just starting your own business it will take time to start making any kind of decent money.
 Make sure you have a good savings reserve or a regular job lined up while you build your business.
 Some Rv’ers work locally outside the campground and pay for their site monthly.
 Campsites are usually cheaper if you reserve longer terms.

 Remember, if you decide to work from your Rv for either yourself or someone else, it is going to take a good amount of discipline.
 There are numerous distractions that can take away from your work.
 It is so easy to look out your Rv window and see what a beautiful day it is and want to go for a ride or a hike.
 Hey, there’s so and so from 3 sites down.
 It looks like their having a bbq.
 Let’s head over and say hello.
 There’s a fishing tournament down at the campground dock.
 I need to be in that.
 These are just a few.
 There are many.
 You need to set aside hours and stick to them.
 When you work for someone else, they are going to assign you your working hours.
 If you work for yourself, you can make your own hours.
 Just make sure you set aside the time to work!!!

 Do I Have To Pay Taxes?